Skip to primary navigation Skip to content Skip to footer

 TURTLE BAY HISTORY

 Over 50 years ago Las Vegas impresario and former owner of the New York Yankees, Del Webb, opened the Turtle Bay Resort at Kuilima with none other than Bob Hope as the headliner.
-Since then Turtle Bay Resort has continued to attract Hollywood’s “A-list” both for work and play.
-Many Movie and TV shows have been filmed at Turtle Bay Resort’s miles of beaches.
+Since then what is now The Ritz-Carlton Oahu Turtle Bay has continued to attract Hollywood’s “A-list” both for work and play.
+Many Movie and TV shows have been filmed at the hotel’s miles of beaches.

 Just a few of the hit Movies and TV shows filmed at Turtle Bay shown to the right.